Andrea Clearfield: Compositional style

-Clearfield has written more than 175 works for orchestra, opera, chorus, chamber ensemble, dance, and multimedia collaborations.
-Her style is lyrical and rhythmically compelling, with lush harmonies and contrasting fields of texture and sound color.
-Clearfield's music has its roots in a variety of cultural and artistic traditions.
+Clearfield has been recognized by music critic David Patrick Stearns as having "a considerable history of handling large-scale choral and orchestral forces that are a forum for social issues but also have artistic texture that gives them staying power."
 Among her works are seventeen cantatas including Kabo Omowale (Welcome Home, Child) commissioned and premiered by The Philadelphia Orchestra in collaboration with writer and storyteller Charlotte Blake Alston.
 Other works, including her choral cantata Tse Go La, are inspired by Tibetan music fieldwork that she conducted in the Nepalese Himalaya.
-Her opera, MILA, Great Sorcerer (Jean-Claude van Itallie and Lois Walden, libretto), which explores the life of the great Tibetan sage, Milarepa, who transformed from mass murderer into Tibet’s most venerated teacher, was presented at the acclaimed NYC Prototype Festival in 2019.
+Her opera, MILA, Great Sorcerer (Jean-Claude van Itallie and Lois Walden, libretto), explores the life of the great Tibetan sage, Milarepa, who transformed from mass murderer into Tibet's most venerated teacher.
+The opera was presented at the NYC Prototype Festival in 2019.